 Portobello ‘Steaks’ With Lobster Mushrooms

 Fish belong in the ocean, not on our plates, which is what makes this vegan smoked salmon “lox” so great.
 The coolest part—the main ingredient is carrots.
-Check out the full recipe on Joey’s Plate to learn how to marinate and bake the carrots so that they’re just right.
+Check out the full recipe on The Edgy Veg to learn how to marinate the carrots so that they’re just right.

 There’s nothing fine, fancy, or elegant about stuffing dead animal parts into your mouth.
 Thank goodness for vegan fine dining!
 Visit our recipes page to get even more inspiration, and enter your e-mail address below to receive weekly recipes and lifestyle advice straight to your inbox.